-The Department of Fine & Performing Arts (DFPA) offers two programs that lead to the Bachelor of Arts (BA) or Bachelor of Science (BS) degrees.
-Students may seek a major in Fine Arts with a concentration in Art (Studio), VCDMA, Music, or Music Technology and receive a Bachelor of Arts degree.
-Students in the Theatre Arts program will concentrate in Musical Theatre or Acting/Directing and receive a Bachelor of Science degree.
-The minimum number of credit hours required for both Bachelor's Degrees is 120.
+The Department of Fine & Performing Arts (DFPA) houses three programs that lead to the Bachelor of Arts (BA) or Bachelor of Science (BS) degrees in Fine Arts, Theatre Arts, and Visual Communications and Digital Media (VCDMA).
+Students seeking a major in Fine Arts may concentrate in Art (Studio), Music, or Music Technology and receive a Bachelor of Arts degree.
+Students in the Theatre Arts program may concentrate in Musical Theatre or Acting/Directing and receive a Bachelor of Science degree.
+VCDMA majors may concentrate in Advertising Design, Animation & Motion Graphics, Digital Cinema & Time-Based Media, Digital Media Arts or Fashion Design and receive a Bachelor of Science degree.
+The maximum number of credit hours required for both Bachelor's Degrees is 120.
 Students who choose to concentrate in a particular area must consult each semester with a Fine and Performing Arts faculty advisor.